 (The e-book will be temporarily unavailable as it is getting reformatted.)

 As for the other two books they are still available on Amazon in print and e-book.
 Keep an eye out for the box set this year.

 A sneak peek at my latest...A YA dark fairytale.

 By the riverbank, she washed her cloths, wringing them out into a basket.
 Prince Eamon stopped his horse as he spotted her.
 She was young his age or less.
 Her beauty, even from across the river, was unparalleled to any he had seen before.
 Like a silent dream she knelt by the water’s edge.
 Her fair skin, contrasted the dark brown of her long braided hair.
 Her eyes were deep and foreign.

 “Who is she?”
 Prince Eamon asked.

 “I do not know.
 I do not recall ever seeing her.
 If she is not spoken for, then she ought to be at the palace.
-My men swept Lexington; no eligible maiden remained unaccounted for.”
-Sheriff Waldron said looking intently at the young girl.
+My men swept Lexington; no eligible maiden remained unaccounted for,” Sheriff Waldron said looking intently at the young girl.

 “We are far into the country.
 Could they have missed a lonely poor man’s cottage out here?” the Prince asked with a hope that his soldiers did not venture to this girl’s home.

-“There lies a possibility, do you wish to inquire sire?”
+“That is possible, do you wish to inquire sire?”
 The sheriff asked.